cogentcore/core/tensor/stats/stats/README.md

 type StatsFunc func(in, out *tensor.Indexed)
 ```

-For 1D data, the output is a scalar value in the out tensor, and otherwise it is an n-dimensional "cell" with outer-most row dimension set to 1.
+For 1D data, the output is a scalar value in the out tensor, and otherwise it is an n-dimensional "cell" with outermost row dimension set to 1.

 There is a `StatsFuncs` map of named stats funcs, which is initialized with the standard Stats per below, and any additional user-defined functions can be added to.